teleshoes/okb-engine/README.md

 * Large scale testing campaign with lot of users to collect information on different user styles (and improve test cases)
 * Check is there would be a gain if all data files are mmapped (our larger language is now 6MB so it may not matter)
 * Handle letters that appears multiple times on the keyboard (With and without diacritics, such as "ç" or "å").
 As this is not handled by the model, this may be a postprocessing workaround (but matching must use a list of coordinates for each key)
+* Make language file build tools more memory efficient for large corpus files (and if it is not enough, use the same trick as the sort command)

 ### Long term / research projects
 * Manually clean dictionary files (i probably don't need Enron guys name)